arjunvarmar/arjun-academic/index.md

 atomistic or density functional theory calculations performed by our collaborators at [Prof. Vaishali Shah](https://www.researchgate.net/profile/Vaishali-Shah-3)'s group in University of Pune.
-In addition, during the early years of my PhD, I was also part of an ab-initio study of the effect of electron-phonon interactions on the total energy and hence, the stability of different semiconductor polymorphs.
+In addition, during the early years of my PhD, I was also part of an ab-initio study of the effect of electron-phonon interactions on the total energy and hence, the stability of group-IV semiconductor polymorphs, such as Si and C.

 As part of an Overseas visiting doctoral fellowship (SERB-OVDF 2019), I have also spent six months at [GPM2-SIMaP](https://simap.grenoble-inp.fr/en/research/simap-directory-gpm2-group),